 The Red Circle of Washington, DC (www.redcircledc.org) One of the oldest and leading scion societies in the USA.
 Great website and home base of Peter Blau.
 You can sign up here for Peter Blau's internationally famous (and free) Sherlockian newsletter, Scuttlebutt from the Spermaceti Press.

 The Crew of the Barque Lone Star (https://www.dfw-sherlock.org) An outstanding scion society deep in the heart of Texas.
-First class website (contains the complete works of Sir Arthur Conan Doyle) and home base of Steve Mason, scion Third Mate (President) and superb Sherlockian cartoonist.
+First class website (contains the complete works of Sir Arthur Conan Doyle) and home base of Steve Mason, BSI, scion Third Mate (President), primary POC for the Fortescue exams, and superb Sherlockian cartoonist.
 Also publishes a great monthly newsletter (The Bilge Pump).

 The Adventuresses of Sherlock Holmes (https://ash-nyc.com/) ASH is the oldest women’s organization of its type which now also admits men by invitation-only.
 Excellent website.